AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleClassType/README.md

 RoleClassType Class
 ===================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'RoleClass'
+This Class is a wrapper for the CAEXElement 'RoleClass'

 Inheritance Hierarchy